YOURLS/awesome/README.md

 ### W

 - [wallabag](https://github.com/jonrandoem/yourls-wallabag) - Allows the sharing of the URL to a Wallabag installation (previously named Poche).
+- [Webhook Notification](https://github.com/Bluscream/yourls-webhook-plugin) - Sends a JSON POST webhook notification when a new link is created.
 - [Whatsapp quickshare](https://github.com/wissehes/Whatsapp-quickshare) - Allows you to share your short URL via whatsapp.
 - [White label](https://github.com/Pacmoney22/yourls-white-label) - Allows you to brand YOURLS with your own custom logo, fonts and title.
 - [Word Based Short URLs](https://github.com/ozh/yourls-word-based-short-urls) ☑️ - Generate short URLs with adjectives and nouns, like `http://sho.rt/FluffyArrogantUnicorn`.